RoamGuru Roam Guru

 Amara Okafor

 Most travelers who reach Thimphu have already made a significant decision.
 Bhutan does not issue tourist visas to independent travelers.
-You must book through a registered tour operator, pay a daily minimum fee (currently $200-250 depending on season), and accept that your itinerary requires government approval.
+You must book through a registered tour operator, pay the Sustainable Development Fee (currently $100 per night for most foreign tourists, plus approximately $200–250 per day for minimum package requirements depending on season and group size), and accept that your itinerary requires government approval.
 This barrier filters out the casual visitor.
 What remains is a capital city unlike any other on Earth—a place without traffic lights, where traditional dress remains mandatory for work and official functions, and where Gross National Happiness is a stated policy goal rather than marketing copy.

 Thimphu sits at 2,334 meters in a narrow valley where the Wang Chhu and Thimphu Chhu rivers converge.
 The city became Bhutan's capital in 1961, replacing the ancient religious center of Punakha.
 Before 1960, what is now Thimphu was a collection of hamlets surrounding the Tashichho Dzong, a 17th-century fortress-monastery that still serves as the seat of government.
 Today, approximately 100,000 people live here—nearly one-seventh of Bhutan's entire population.